-Geography greatly influenced the early battles of the Revolutionary War in and around Boston.
+Geography greatly influenced the early battles of the American Revolution in Massachusetts and, in particular, around Boston.
 Many of the outcomes of these early battles were a result of the local geography and the effect it had on the troop’s military strategies and plans.

 History of Boston’s Geography: